 It was created to address the challenge of meeting like-minded people for climbing, ski touring, mountaineering, trail running, and other outdoor activities.
 After setting up your profile, you can explore various community activities available on the platform.
 If nothing fits your needs, you can easily create your own.

 If you’re here for a ski season, you’re probably planning on being here just a short time over the winter, and not a long time.
-So grab the bull by the horns … these are some unmissable adventures to partake in, ‘cos you only live once:
+So grab the bull by the horns … These are some unmissable adventures to partake in, ‘cos you only live once:

 1. Vallée Blanche